cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/outlook-notifications.md

 ## Configure Outlook email notifications

 In order to configure Outlook to send emails every time a new finding gets created, we need to do the following:
-1. Create a Cobalt connection.
-2. Create an Outlook connection.
+1. Create an Outlook connection.
-3. Find and select a recipe (2 options):
+2. Find and select a recipe (2 options):
   a.
 [Cobalt > Outlook] When pentest finding moved to Pending Fix, send email notification
   b.
 [Cobalt > Outlook] When DAST finding is detected, send email notification
-4. Copy and customize the recipe
+3. Copy and customize the recipe
-  4.1.
+  3.1.
 Configure which pentest should trigger notifications when findings get created.
-  4.2.
+  3.2.
 Configure which email address to send the to.
-5. Start the recipe
+4. Start the recipe

 The following is a step-by-step guide to walk you through the configuration process.

-### 1. Create a Cobalt connection

-Find out how to create a Cobalt Connector [here](/integrations/integrationbuilder/#connection).

-### 2. Create an Outlook connection
+### 1. Create an Outlook connection

 The following is a quick guide on how to create a Workato connection for Microsoft Outlook.
 In case you're looking for a more comprehensive and general guide on how to manage connections, check [here](/integrations/integrationbuilder/connect-your-applications/).